Giles Ji Ungpakorn

 Giles fled Thailand in February 2009.
-The lesè majesté case against him was due to be heard in Thai court on 9 February 2009.
+One of the lese majeste cases was due to be heard in Tai court on 9 February 2009.
 Giles, who holds both Thai and British citizenship, left for England, stating, “It is clear that the charge is really about preventing any discussion about the relationship between the military junta and the monarchy,” and adding, “This is in order to protect the military’s sole claim to legitimacy: that it acted in the interests of the monarchy.”
 He was concerned that he would not receive a fair trial.

 In March 2009, a Thai court issued a warrant for his arrest.

-In early November 2009, Giles has again been accused of lese majeste.
+In early November 2009, Giles was again accused of lese majeste.
 The charge relates to his Red Siam blog.
-A group of self-proclaimed nationalists laid charges with the police.
-This is an interesting charge as it relates to alleged offenses committed outside Thailand, so will be followed with considerable interest.
+A group of self-proclaimed nationalists made complaints to the police.
+This is an interesting complaint as it relates to alleged offenses committed outside Thailand, so will be followed with considerable interest.

 In early 2011, Ji’s Thailand’s Crisis and the fight for Democracy was officially banned in Thailand, more than a year after it was published.
 This means that no one is permitted to import it to the country.
 Ji claims, however, that the now-banned book has almost sold out when the ban was announced.
 He has a Thai language version available for free download.